This blog post is part of a series called “CommScope Definitions” in which we will explain common terms in communications network infrastructure.

 - an optical line terminal (OLT) at the service provider’s central office (headend/hub)

-- a number of optical network units (ONU) located near end users.
+- a number of optical network units (ONUs) located near end users.
 If you have fiber optics coming into your home, you probably have an ONU somewhere in your house.
-ONUs are frequently called ONT (optical network terminals)
+ONUs are frequently called ONTs (optical network terminals)

-- an optical distribution network (ODN) connecting the OLT and ONU together
+- an optical distribution network (ODN) connecting OLTs and ONUs together

 For cable operators in particular, PON differs from other fiber offerings because it bridges the gap from hybrid fiber/coax (HFC) network to a converted Ethernet/IP platform.
 For example, Radio Frequency over Glass (RFoG or RF PON) solutions support building out the PON fiber infrastructure—the ODN–while continuing to use the existing headend, CPE, and back office systems used today.
 The drawback to using an RFoG network is it has the same upstream bandwidth limitations of an HFC network.
 However, it eliminates future investment in infrastructure when the network evolution requires the step to a converged Ethernet/IP platform over an optical infrastructure.
 If customer demand calls for an increase in bandwidth to critical customers, an Ethernet Passive Optical Network (EPON) overlay can be added to the RFoG network to eliminate upstream limitations of the HFC, add additional downstream bandwidth, and off-load the HFC/DOCSIS network.